XMAMan/SmallSI/readme.md

 $p_C = J^T \cdot \frac{\xi - J \cdot V}{J \cdot M^{-1} \cdot J^T}$ (4)

 If you have only one constraint then formula (4) could be used to correct the velocity from two bodies.
 If you think on the example with the cube sitting on a slope then we have 4 constraints between two bodies.
 This means we are looking for a point $V_2$ that satisfies all 4 constraints.
 This $V_2$ must be located on all 4 constraint-planes.
 Such a point can only be found if all four planes intersect at a common point.
 We assume that this condition is met.
 You can find the $V_2$-point if you sequentiell apply the impulse from all constraints.
 If you do this many iterations then you find the $V_2$ which is located on all constraint-planes.
-To get an understanding from this idea take a look on the following image where two constraints a given.
+To get an understanding from this idea take a look on the following image where two constraints are given.

 <img src="https://github.com/XMAMan/SmallSI/blob/master/Images/Sequentiell_Impulses_Equations_of_Planes.png" width="439" height="240" />